If you’ve read my post about how to determine the best traffic source for your blog, you know here are two primary ways to drive traffic to your blog:

 Sometimes, you can even take the “10x” literally.

-Another simple way to knock the competition out of the water is to include beautiful visuals like stock photography, diagrams, and videos.
+Another simple way to knock the competition out of the water is to include high-quality visuals like stock photography, diagrams, and videos.

 Also, consider outdoing the competition by using unique data in your post.